 As it happens, cannabigerol is entirely non-psychoactive.
 It cannot get you high, but it does stimulate the cannabinoid receptors in our bodies easier than CBD.

 Just like with CBD flower, in fact, you don’t have to worry about paranoia, anxiety, or psychoactive effects.
-There’s a lot to love about both types of hemp, which is why we offer both CBG flower and CBD flower.
+There’s a lot to love about both types of hemp, which is why we offer both CBG flower and CBG oil.

 What if I wanted it to be psychoactive?